ana-maria-neacsu/wordcount/assumptions.md

 - There should be 2 decimal cases in the calculated average.
 - There is no requirement for extreme precision on decimals, meaning it's ok to go with Double.
 - The average should be calculated for unique words.
+- The average should be 0 if no word is found